-iv.
-Biennial review of noise monitoring locations, unless agreed with the Minister.
-Defence will carry out this measurement and verification via the F-35A Noise and Flight Activity Verification Program at Table 1.
-The Noise and Flight Activity Verification Program will encapsulate the three main groups of predictions. • Noise levels for F-35A when it is arriving, departing, and whilst using reduced thrust in accordance with the flying conditions - (L{Amax}).• How often the F-35A will operate at noise levels over 70db (N70); 85dB (N80) and 100dB (N100).• Total noise over a year when the F-35As are fully operational - Aircraft Noise Exposure Forecast(ANEF).
 3c.iv.
 The location of existing NFPMS noise and flight activity monitors have been selected by Defence in consultation with stakeholders, to record aircraft noise and flight activity at a significant number of sensitive receptors.
 In 2014, additional noise and flight activity monitors were added to the RAAF Base Williamtown NFPMS to ensure a better coverage across sensitive receptors.
 The noise and flight activity monitoring locations can be seen at Figure 1, and are listed below: • Bellevue St, Riverview Ridge.• Cabbage Tree Road, Williamtown.• Pacific Highway, Raymond Terrace.• Frederick Drive, Oyster Cove.• Grahamstown Public School.• Lakeside Drive, Campvale.• Pacific Dunes Golf Course.• Salt Ash Air Weapons Range.• Salt Ash Public School.• Waste Transfer Station.• Wirreanda Public School.
-A further six noise terminals were established in 2013 in consultation with the community. • Taniiba Golf Course.• Taniiba Primary School.• Finnan Park.• Ferodale Road, Medowie.• Salt Ash Fire Station.
-(Source EIS F-35A - Volume 2 - 9.9) Defence will conduct periodic reviews of the NFPMS to ensure best practice approaches for noise and flight activity monitoring locations are suitable.
-Defence will work with the local advisory groups which occur at least annually, as part of this review. -- ---
+A further six noise terminals were established in 2013 in consultation with the community. • Tanilba Golf Course.• Tanilba Primary School.• Finnan Park.• Ferodale Road, Medowie.• Salt Ash Fire Station.
+(Source EIS F-35A - Volume 2 - 9.9) Noise monitoring locations were reviewed in Review of F-35A Aircraft Noise Management and Reporting go to page 38, Section 4.3.4.
+There were no recommendations for changes to the siting of noise monitoring locations, beyond provision of mobile noise monitors in specific locations if required.
+An additional review will be conducted as part of the second biennial report to be completed in July 2023.
+This reports on 2021 and 2022 years of flying operations. -- --